This section contains a list of terms and definitions used in the context of collations.

 COLLATING TABLE: A table which describes all the rules for a collation, including Posix-like “Locale” declarations and a list of collating elements.

-Here are entries for collating elements from two sources,
+Here are entries for collating elements from two sources, ISO 14651 and

 [From ISO 14651] <U0024> <S2C4>;<BASE>;<MIN>;<U0024> % DOLLAR SIGN <UFF04> <S2C4>;<BASE>;<WIDE>;<UFF04> % FULLWIDTH DOLLAR SIGN <UFE69> <S2C4>;<BASE>;<SMALL>;<UFE69> % SMALL DOLLAR SIGN